Southeast Asian ovalocytosis: Southeast Asian ovalocytosis

 These changes are thought to give rise to the scientifically and clinically interesting phenomenon that those with SAO exhibit: a marked in vivo resistance to infection by the causative pathogen of malaria, Plasmodium falciparum.
 Unlike those with the Leach phenotype of common hereditary elliptocytosis (see above), there is a clinically significant reduction in both disease severity and prevalence of malaria in those with SAO.
 Because of this, the 35% incidence rate of SAO along the north coast of Madang Province in Papua New Guinea, where malaria in endemic, is a good example of natural selection.

 The reasons behind the resistance to malaria become clear when given an explanation the way in which Plasmodium falciparum invades its host.
 This parasite is an obligate intracellular parasite, which must enter the cells of the host it is invading.
 The band 3 proteins aggregate on the cell membrane at the site of entry, forming a circular orifice that the parasite squeezes through.
 These band 3 proteins act as receptors for the parasite.
-Normally a process much like endocytosis occurs, and the parasite is able to isolate itself from the intracellular proteins that are toxic to it while still being inside an erythrocyte (see figure 2).
 The increased rigidity of the erythrocyte membrane in SAO is thought to reduce the capacity of the band 3 proteins to cluster together, thereby making it more difficult for the malaria parasite to properly attach to and enter the cell.
 The reduced free ATP within the cell has been postulated as a further mechanism behind which SAO creates a hostile environment for Plasmodium falciparum.